-From Dan on April 9th, 2008 in Decks and Patios
+From Engineering on April 09, 2008 in Decks and Patios

 When it comes to building a deck, you have three main options for decking: treated wood, wood composite lumber, or naturally durable wood.
 Traditionally treated wood has been the norm, but in recent years there has been a significant rise in the use of composite materials, mostly due to the promise of little or no maintenance.
 As it is, there is no perfect choice for wood decking but all are reasonable options, depending on a handful of mitigating factors specific to the homeowner.

 Treated wood, usually pine, fir, or spruce depending on your region of the country, has long been the primary material for decking.
 Most types of wood used for decking need to be chemically treated in order to resist rot, fungi, and insects.
 While prices often vary, treated lumber is usually the most inexpensive of your decking options.

 Naturally durable wood, such as cedar, cypress, or redwood, is naturally resistant to problems such as fungi and insects.
 This wood is naturally resistant to attack because of chemicals deposited in the tree’s heartwood as it grows.
 A few species of durable wood, such as western red cedar in the northwest, are widely available, but some may be special order and therefore more expensive.
 Naturally durable wood is, generally, rising in price due to depleted supply and reduced logging.
 Many of the younger, smaller trees harvested today do not provide the same durability of the older, larger trees logged in the past.